Functorial tropicalization of logarithmic schemes: The case of constant coefficients: Kato fans, cone complexes, and their extensions

 \subsection{Kato fans}

-In \cite[Section 9]{Kato_toricsing} K. Kato introduces the notion of a \emph{fan} that serves as a geometric model for the dual category $\mathbf{sh-Mon}^{op}$ of the category $\mathbf{sh-Mon}$ of sharp monoids.
-Technically these objects should be thought of as analogues of schemes, where, instead of rings, we allow monoids as the fundamental building blocks.
+In \cite[Section 9]{Kato_toricsing} K. Kato introduces the notion of a \emph{fan} that serves as a geometric model for the dual category $\mathbf{sh-Mon}^{op}$ of the category $\mathbf{sh-Mon}$ of sharp monoids (also see \cite[Section 3.5]{GabberRomero_foundationsalmostring} for further details).
+These objects should be thought of as analogues of schemes, where, instead of rings, we allow monoids as the fundamental building blocks.

 In particular, there is a functor